-The survey was publicized through the Village's social media pages, website and the Mayor's newsletter, as well as various posts by community groups and email newsletters.
+The survey was publicized through the Village's social media pages, website, and the Mayor's newsletter, as well as various posts by community groups and email newsletters.

 In total, 839 respondents took the survey.
-Given Ossining's population of 25,086, (2010 US Census) this can be considered an exceptionally high response rate.
+Given Ossining's population of 25,086, this can be considered an exceptionally high response rate.

 Overall, responses were largely positive, comprising over 75% of the responses in every question on issues of accountability and trust in law enforcement.
 The questions where the most doubt was expressed involved complaints, particularly whether they would result in retaliation and whether they would be appropriately investigated.
 There was significant divergence, however, in the responses by race.
-These disparities in attitudes toward accountability and trust are critical and need to be highlighted.
+These disparities in attitudes toward accountability and trust and wide enough such it is critical that they be highlighted.

 Clear majorities agree with all statements, indicating high levels of community support for the department's interaction and engagement efforts.
-However, positive responses among black residents were lower than that for white and Latinx respondents.
+However, positive responses among black residents was lower than that for white and Latino respondents.